Albert Park (SA)

 Albert Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Albert Park's dwelling structure, as per the latest Census, consisted of 81.3% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Albert Park's dwelling structure, as per the latest Census, comprised 81.3% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in Albert Park was at 27.6%, with mortgaged dwellings at 43.1% and rented ones at 29.3%.
-The median monthly mortgage repayment was $1,659, higher than Adelaide metro's $1,562.
-The median weekly rent was $300, lower than Adelaide metro's $320.
-Nationally, Albert Park's mortgage repayments were significantly lower at $1,863, and rents substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,659, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure for Albert Park was recorded at $300, lower than Adelaide metro's $320.
+Nationally, Albert Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing